-All the debts are at floating rates, which are on upward trend following US interest rate hikes to curb escalating inflationary pressures.
-As at 31st March 2022, about 50% of these debts have been hedged against HIBOR fluctuations by various interest rate swap contracts entered into some two years ago of approximately HK\$8,760 million in total, with approximately 83% having remaining maturities of about 3 years.
-The maturities of our debts spread over a period of up to 5 years, with 32% repayable between one to two years and 45% repayable between two to five years.
-The remaining 23% represent revolving and term loans repayable within 1 year.
+All the debts are at floating rates, which escalated during the year following US interest rate hikes to curb escalating inflationary pressures.
+As at 31st March 2023, about 47% of these debts have been hedged against HIBOR fluctuations by various interest rate swap contracts of approximately HK\$7,810 million in total, fixing at average rate of approximately 1%, with majority having remaining maturities of about 2 years.
+As at 31st March 2023, a fair value gain of HK\$432 million was recorded on these interest rate swap contracts.
+The maturities of our debts spread over a period of up to 5.25 years, with 26% repayable between one to two years, 49% repayable between two to five years and 2% over 5 years.
+The remaining 23% represent term loans repayable within 1 year.

-Subsequent to financial year end, the hotel subsidiary refinanced all its unsecured borrowings due within the year with a HK\$1.4 billion four-year sustainability linked syndicated loan, linking with predefined environmental-related sustainability performance criteria comprising reduction in energy and water consumption at all its hotels.
+During the first half year, the hotel subsidiary refinanced all its unsecured borrowings due within the year with a HK\$1.4 billion four-year sustainability linked syndicated loan, linking with predefined environmental-related sustainability performance criteria comprising reduction in energy and water consumption at all its hotels.